Rushil-Sehgal/Dimensional-Reduction-Heart-Attack/README.md

 # Dimensional-Reduction-Heart-Attack
-This study aims to analyze the Heart Attack dataset and will apply Dimensionality Reduction techniques eventually building a classification model to do the predictions.
+This study aims to analyze the Heart Attack dataset and will apply Dimensionality Reduction techniques using **R** eventually building a classification model to do the predictions.

 # Study Objective:
 * Analysis and exploring different methods for Dimensionality Reduction and choosing the optimal